 Operating principle of Contactors

-The input to the contactor coil may be AC or DC (available in various voltage ranges starting from 12Vac/ 12Vdc to 690Vac).
+The input to the contactor coil may be AC or DC (available in various voltage ranges starting from 12Vac/ 12Vdc to 690Vac) or even universal.
+The universal coils are the ones that can operate on AC as well as DC voltages.
 A small amount of power is drained by the contactor coil during its operation.
 Economiser circuits are used to reduce the power consumed by the contactor during its operation.

 Contactors with AC coils have shading coils.
 Otherwise, the contactor may chatter every time the alternating current crosses zero.
 Shading coils delay demagnetization of the magnetic core and avoids chattering.
 Shading is not required in DC coils as the flux produced is constant.